Hornmasters on Mouthpiece Placement

 …position the rim of your mouthpiece to rest with two-thirds to three-fourths of its circle on the top lip.
 The exact proportions depend on the shape of your own particular lips and the exact formation of your teeth.
 Wiggle the mouthpiece around within those proportions and find the most comfortable position.
 Once you get somewhat comfortable, remember that feeling and memorize what it looks like through the consistent use of a mirror.
 With the mouthpiece ready near the lips, form and create that clear and open buzz at the aperture.
 Hold that feeling and replace the mouthpiece on the lips while allowing the texture of the lips to relax just enough to absorb the rim of the mouthpiece.
 The pressure of the mouthpiece against the lips should be only enough to seal the leakage of air through the sides of the mouth.

 Farquharson Cousins in On Playing the Horn has several items to consider on positioning the mouthpiece.
-He starts with the idea that you first make sure you are forming a good lip aperture with this important nugget included in his longer description.
+He starts with the idea that you first make sure you are forming a good lip aperture with this valuable nugget included in his longer description.

 The aperture is made as if to sound the French “rue” rather than the English “feet”.
 Within this aperture as much of the rosy inner lip is revealed as the tautness of the surrounding muscles allows.